tfennelly/jenkins-js-samples/step-03-more-npm-packs/README.md

 $ mvn hpi:run
 ```

 On running the plugin, you will see the following screen.
-Nothing much has visually changed from
+The main change visual change from
-<a href="../../../tree/master/step-01-basic">step-01-basic</a>, apart from the fact that some Modularized
+<a href="../../../tree/master/step-02-nodeify">step-02-nodeify</a> is the fact that the sample is utilizing
-JavaScript has run (see <a href="HOW-IT-WORKS.md">How it works</a>) which removed the left side-panel.
+bootstrap and moment.js (see <a href="HOW-IT-WORKS.md">how it works</a>).

 ![root action page](img/root-action-page.png)